As much as I’d love to say I took the easy path to all of this personal growth, knowing my self-worth stuff, unfortunately, that wasn’t the case.

 If you don’t have a purpose or goals in your life, then you need to get some!
 Having goals and working towards them will keep you focused on the big picture.

-I highly recommend the Slay Your Goals Planner which will help you map out your intentions as well as the why, what, when and how of making your goals happen.
+I highly recommend the Slay Your Goals Planner which will help you map out your intentions as well as the why, what, when, and how of making your goals happen.
 This planner is form-fillable so you can complete it right on your laptop or device.
 I wrote a review on how the planner can help you which you can read here.

 You can download the Free Slay Your Goals Guide to get a feel for the planner.

 If you enjoyed this post, please share it with your friends on social media.
-It just might stop someone saying something nasty to themselves today!
+It just might stop someone from saying something nasty to themselves today!